Traiectum (Utrecht): Excavations

 Some remains of the original fort have been found below the cathedral square at a depth of 3.8 m.

 Several excavations have been undertaken, mostly between 1929 and 1949.

-The archaeologists were at first looking for the remains of two medieval churches that stood on the site, but changed their priority after the remains of the castellum were found.
+When the city began to build an underground parking deck in the early 1930s, its priorities changed after the remains of the castellum were discovered.

-Parts of walls were found later, as were partial remains of wooden barracks and traces of the moat.
+Roman artifacts and parts of the fortifications were found, as were partial remains of wooden barracks and traces of the moat.

-Two of the fort's four gates have been excavated.

-Some parts of the barracks from different periods have been excavated.
-The main building, the principia, has been fully excavated.
+The footings of two of the fort's four gates have since been excavated, and some parts of the barracks from different periods have been revealed.
+The main building, the principia, has been fully excavated as well.

 Beginning in 1992, the nearby Duitse Huis, headquarters of the Teutonic Knights' Bailiwick of Utrecht from 1348, was extensively renovated.

 This included building a new wing of the Grand Hotel Karel V. Traces of a Roman cemetery were found, perhaps associated with the fort.